-Livorno is the most important port city in Tuscany, situated on the western coast of the region.
-It is the main city of the province of Livorno, situated 20 kilometers from Pisa and 100 from Florence.
+Livorno is the most important port city in Tuscany.
+Situated on the Mar Ligure, it's 20 kilometers far from Pisa and 100 from Florence.

-Livorno has a long history: it was founded in 1017 as a coastal fortress to defend Pisa, at that time one of the four Maritime Republics in Italy.
-During the Middle Ages, Livorno belonged first to Genoa and then to Florence: the evidence of those times is the couple of towers and the wall inside the Fortezza Vecchia (Old Fort), later built in the sixteenth century.
+Its history is long: it was founded in 1017 as a coastal fortress to defend Pisa that, at that time, was one of the four Maritime Republics in Italy.
+During the Middle Ages, Livorno belonged to Genoa and then to Florence: the evidence of those times is the couple of towers and the wall inside the Fortezza Vecchia (Old Fort), later built in the sixteenth century.

-In the Renaissance, Livorno was built up under the Medici family - and planned by the architect Bernardo Buontalenti - as the “ideal Italian Renaissance city”, with fortified walls, ramparts and canals in front of the waterfront known as Vecchia Darsena.
+In the Renaissance, Livorno was built up under the Medici family - and planned by the architect Bernardo Buontalenti - as the “ideal Italian Renaissance city”, with fortified walls, ramparts and canals on the waterfront known as Vecchia Darsena.

 Terrazza Mascagni: named after the great composer Pietro Mascagni, it is a walkway over the sea with checkered flooring.
 Facing the sea, to the right there’s the Livorno Aquarium; to the left you'll find the famous Bagni Pancaldi, a seaside resort founded in 1846, once frequented by the Savoy princes and others aristocrats.